elleteri/commongarden/README.md

 # commongarden
-This repository contains scripts on cleaning, analyzing, and visualizing microbial and chemical ecology data.
+This repository contains the script for analyzing, and visualizing the LC-MS and GC phytochemistry data of sagebrush leaves of a commmon garden in Orchard, ID.

-The goal of this study is to investigate the relationship between plant chemistry and leaf microbiome in a common garden setting with co-occurring subspecies.
+The goal of this study is to investigate plant chemistry in a common garden setting with co-occurring subspecies.
 We sampled sagebrush leaves from over 70 plants in both 2012 and 2021.
-For leaf chemical analyses, we measured nitrogen and carbon stable isotopes, Liquid Column Mass Spectrometry (LCMS), as well as Gas Chromatography (GC).
-We did fungal metabarcoding to examine microbial community composition across host subspecies, ploidy, and chemistry.
-Ongoing analyses will connect distinct chemical peaks with differences in microbial taxa.
+For leaf chemical analyses we conducted Liquid Column Mass Spectrometry (LCMS) and Gas Chromatography (GC).

 Script:
-1. OCG_data_cleaning_analyses_&_visualization.R
+1. orchard_phytochemistry_analysis_&_figures.R
-   - The first part of this script is cleaning a fungal amplicon sequencing table compiled from the plants sampled in the common garden.
-Analyses techniques include permanovas, pairwise adonis, shannon diversity, effective species number calculatins, and linear modeling.
-Visualization includes NMDS plots, and box plots.
-Pairwise adonis and PERMANOVAS were done to look at differences between different subspecies, ploidy number, and subspecies ploidy combined in their microbial community composition.
-To delve into fungal community composition seen on the plants, Metacoder and ANCOM are performed based on the ASV and taxonomy data.
-   - After microbial analyses, this script contains chemistry data (LCMS and GC).
-LCMS (1uL & 3uL) and GC samples prepared from 2012 and 2021 are cleaned and subsetted to the existing metadata.
-PCA, NMDS.
-PcoA, Binary jaccard, permanovas, pairwise adonis are all performed to explore the chemical compostion between subspecies, ploidy, subspecies ploidy, and year.
-   - This script then contains a procrustes analysis on the chemistry data and microbial data of the scripts above.
-A mantel test is run at the end.
-These analyses are performed to assess relationships hypothesized between the chemical and microbial data.
-   - Stable isotope analyses between years and subspecies is done at the end of this script.
+   First an analysis of compound richness across subspecies:cytotype levels, ecoregion, and year while controlling for plant ID using a       generalized linear mixed model for both GC and LC-MS. Figures depicting compound richness across subspecies:cytotype groups and year for    both datasets are generated here.
+   Then we prepared data for PCAs with scaling and threshold definition (see paper for details and tested betadispersion for GC and LC-MS.    Our PCA figures for GC and LC-MS data were then generated and PERMANOVAs to look at chemical variation across subspecies:cytotype and       ecoregion.
+   We subsetted our data to subspecies:cytotypes for each chemistry dataset for partial mantel tests across sptial and climate data from       the origin populations the seeds were collected.
+We performed PCAs using selected climate data for the LC-MS T_2n subspecies:cytotype       group and plotted these figures using ordisurf.
+   We used ANCOM-BC2 to test differential abundance of compounds for our T_2n group across ecoregions.
+   We performed a Procrustes analysis to look for correlation between LC-MS and GC data.
+   Lastly used shape files from https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states to created a map of our seed-origin populations in the Western US colored by Level III ecoregions.

 Folders:
-1. nmds
+1. data_csv_format
-   - contains nmds rda files from the code to prevent having to rerun metaMDS.
-2. jnmds
-   - contains rda files from binary jaccards run from the code to prevent having to rerun.
-3. data_csv
    - contains all of the csv files needed for the above script
-4. RAWDATAFILES
-   - included until publication for cleaning and organizing raw data files.
+   a. us_eco_l3_state_boundaries
+      - contains the necessary shape files to create the ecoregion map (Figure 1)